 We encourage you to connect as soon as possible and you need to connect within 5 years.
 Find a licensed waterwise plumber.

 If you have a septic tank, please contact the health services section of your local council to find out about decommissioning requirements.

 How much will it cost?

-For a residential property, the cost of connecting to the wastewater system usually ranges from $1,500 to $3,500.
-This is subject to individual property requirements, such as depth and length of wastewater pipes and ground conditions.
+The cost of connecting to the wastewater system ranges depending on individual property requirements, such as depth and length of wastewater pipes and ground conditions.

 Sewerage rates will be charged once the system is operational and we have notified you in writing of its availability.
 These rates will be charged whether or not you have connected to the system.

 Eligible pensioners can apply for concessional rates or for payments to be deferred.
 Find out more about concessions for pensioners.